-Chase Freedom is one of the most popular credit cards available because it has a $0 annual fee and gives up to 5% back in rewards on purchases.
-The Chase Freedom card also has several sign-up perks, including a $150 bonus for spending $500 in the first three months and 0% introductory APRs for 15 months on purchases and balance transfers.
+Chase Freedom is one of the most popular credit cards available, and there’s a lot to like.
+It has a $0 annual fee and gives up to 5% back in rewards on purchases, for starters.
+The Chase Freedom card has several sign-up perks, too, including a $200 bonus for spending $500 in the first three months, a 0% introductory APR for 15 months on purchases and 5% cash back on up $12,000 spent at grocery stores the first year.

-So it’s no wonder that Chase Freedom is such a fan favorite.
+So it’s no wonder the Chase Freedom credit card is such a fan favorite.
 There’s something for everyone – namely, a lot of savings potential.
 Plus, Chase Freedom approval could be a bit easier to come by than you might think.
 Excellent credit is recommended for high approval odds, but people with good credit, a lot of income and little debt are in the running, too.

-Now that you’re familiar with Chase Freedom, let’s take a closer look at its strengths and weaknesses to see whether you should submit an application.
+Now that you’re familiar with the Chase Freedom credit card, let’s take a closer look at its strengths and weaknesses to see whether you should submit an application.

 Chase Freedom Review Highlights: